MKargin0/SKLabelNodePlus/README.md

 ##Functionality

 ###Multi-line labels
 With the `SKLabelNodePlus` you can now use multi-line text within Sprite Kit.
-Simply write a newline character "\n" every time you need a new line of text.
+<br><b>\n option:</b> Simply write a newline character "\n" every time you need a new line of text.
 ```Objective-C
 SKLabelNodePlus *multiLineLabelNode = [SKLabelNodePlus labelNodeWithText:@"SpriteKit\nMultiLine\nLabel!!!"];